Island Press: Conservation Finance Boot Camp

-In June 2007, the Yale Center for Business and the Environment held the first Conservation Finance Boot Camp, and has held one each year since.
+In June 2007, the Yale Center for Business and the Environment held its first Conservation Finance Boot Camp and has held one each year since.
 Island Press published three of the textbooks for this course, and in 2010 sponsored the first Western Conservation Finance Boot Camp at Stanford University.
 These week-long training camps provide the most up-to-date innovative and successful tools and financing techniques available for conservationists.
 Each camp also has specific focus areas, such as energy and mitigation funding, conservation development, or finding new sources of funding for land conservation during a recession.

 Local Initiatives

 In 2010, Island Press launched a local event series in Seattle and the Bay Area to get experts and their messages in front of a broad network of constituents.
-For Seattle, it partnered with Town Hall Seattle for the Soundings from Island Press Series, which in 2010 included eight author speaking events and one panel focusing on "Our Future: Walkable Urbanism."
+For Seattle, it partnered with Town Hall Seattle for the Soundings from Island Press Series, which in 2010 included eight author-speaking events and one panel focusing on "Our Future: Walkable Urbanism."
 Island Press also launched the Bay Area program with a speaking event for Peter Gleick and his book Bottled and Sold at the California Academy of Sciences in September 2010.
 In 2011, Island Press brought both Peter Calthorpe and Tim Beatley to speak at the California Academy of Sciences.
 These initiatives aim to improve understanding and awareness of environmental issues in each location.
 They are anchored on cultivating partnerships with major venues, academic institutions, corporations, and media outlets, as well as on outreach to leaders in policy, business, and planning.
 To bring together local business and civic leadership, media, and citizenry to engage in issues, activities include public speaking engagements, editorial board visits, presentations, and panel discussions.
 In the near future, Island Press plans to expand these local initiatives to include New York, Chicago, and Boston.